ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 In this example, the AS is returning set of [subject identifiers](#response-subject),
-simultaneously as an opaque identifier, an email address, and a decentralized identifier (DID).
+simultaneously as an opaque identifier, an email address, and a decentralized identifier (DID), formatted as a set of Subject Identifiers defined in {{RFC9493}}.

 ~~~ json
 {